Several types of cells in the immune system engulf microorganisms via phagocytosis.

 While you are at it: What is a paracrine?

 But, as mentioned above, sometimes phagocytes have a difficult time with certain pathogens.
 For example, Listeria monocytogenes can escape from the phagosome into the cytosol.
 This food-borne illness is less common than salmonella, but more likely to cause fatalies.
 It tends to be spread by various raw foods, such as soft-ripened cheeses.
-Currently, it is causing some fatalities due to cantaloupes in Colorado.
+One outbreak caused some fatalities in Colorado due to cantaloupes.
 It is especially a problem in pregnant women because it can have serious effects on the baby.
 As with viruses, once listeria is inside a cell, the problem can no longer be solved by the potent immune mechanisms acting in the extracellular fluid, and thus the whole cell must be destroyed in order to get rid of the infection.